‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 and mock me with this thing that I never had,

 you know, growing up in my life.
-I mean, I,
+I mean, I

 just because she's a bitch doesn't mean she never made him food, but like

-standing in for the nurturing of a, of, a, of a motherly presence.
+a motherly presence.
 I thought that was a brilliant sort of moment in this episode.

 What did you think?

-I think there's a lot of little twists within, you know, a fairly brief Minuso section, but ultimately the reveal with his mom, his, his like finally getting Carol's tape, and I think the show kind of flipping tonally what that tape represents.
+I think there's a lot of little twists within, you know, a fairly brief minuso section, but ultimately the reveal with his mom, his, his like finally getting Carol's tape, and I think the show kind of flipping tonally what that tape represents.

-Like he's looking at her.
+Like he's looking at her inspired, right?

 And I'm sure he will soon.
 But it feels like the whole show is about to change.